-Subscription contract: A payment contract that provides a medical intervention or a manufacturer's product for a set fee to treat a certain proportion of patients or a set price per patient.
+Subscription models: A payment model that provides a medical intervention or a manufactured product for a set fee to treat a certain proportion of patients or a set price per patient.
 Subscription models, sometimes referred to as "Netflix" or expenditure cap models, limit the cost to treat a patient or patient population to a certain negotiated total cost (e.g., a price per patient treated or a set fee regardless of the dosage or units of product).
 This cap can also be triggered when a utilization threshold is reached at either a patient or plan level.
 Subscription models may include only a single therapy or multiple therapies for a condition.
+Warranty models: